Categorification of algebraic quantum field theories: Fredenhagen's universal category

 \begin{ex} Let us consider first the simplest case where $\AAAA$ is truncated, i.e.\ $\AAAA = \iota(\AAA)$ with $\AAA\in \AQFT(\ovr{\Disk(\bbS^1)})$ an ordinary AQFT.
 We have the following square of biadjunctions

-The horizontal biadjunctions are the inclusion-truncation biadjunctions from Theorem \ref{theo:biadjunction}, the left vertical (bi)adjunction is an ordinary operadic left Kan extension and the right vertical biadjunction is the operadic left pseudo-Kan extension \eqref{eqn:J!J*biadjunction}.
+where we recall that, with a mild abuse of notation, the extension-restriction adjunctions for both ordinary AQFTs \eqref{eqn:Fredenhagenadjunction} and 2AQFTs \eqref{eqn:J!J*biadjunction} are denoted by the same symbol $J_!\dashv J^\ast$.
+The horizontal biadjunctions in this diagram are the inclusion-truncation biadjunctions from Theorem \ref{theo:biadjunction}.
 By direct inspection, one confirms that the square formed by the right adjoint $2$-functors commutes, i.e.\ $\pi \,J^\ast = J^\ast\,\pi$, hence the square formed by the left adjoint pseudo-functors commutes up to an equivalence, i.e.\ $\iota\,J_! \simeq J_!\,\iota$.
-As a consequence, Fredenhagen's universal category for a truncated 2AQFT
+We would like to stress that this observation implies the (expected) result that the extension of a truncated 2AQFT is truncated too.
+More concretely, we observe that Fredenhagen's universal category for a truncated 2AQFT

 is equivalent to the category of right modules over Fredenhagen's universal algebra $J_!(\AAA)(\bbS^1)\in \Alg_\bbK$.
 The latter is given by the ordinary colimit

 where $\und{\AAA}: \P_{\ovr{\Disk(\bbS^1)}}^{\otimes} \to \Alg_\bbK$ is the symmetric monoidal functor from the monoidal envelope that is determined by $\AAA\in\AQFT(\ovr{\Disk(\bbS^1)})$. \sk